jesse-gonzalez/cloud-native-calm/README.md

 unpublish-helm-bps   Unpublish Single Helm Chart Blueprint - latest git release. i.e., make unpublish-helm-bps CHART=argocd
 ```

-1. All the tools needed to run Calm DSL run are available within a local development container that will automount the local directory into the `dsl-workspace` directory.
-Initiate Calm DSL docker container workspace by running `make docker-run ENVIRONMENT=kalm-main-{hpoc-id}`
+1. All the tools needed to develop Calm DSL and interact with the target Kubernetes applications / Karbon environments are available within a local docker container.
+If the image is unavailable, it will build it, run and attach to it interactively with the local directory `dsl-workspace` already mounted.
-    > For Example: `make docker-run`
+    > Initiate Calm DSL docker container workspace by running `make docker-run ENVIRONMENT=kalm-main-{hpoc-id}`.
+For Example: `make docker-run`

 1. Copy ./secrets.yaml.example and update all required values with a `required_secrets`. i.e., `artifactory_password: required_secret` should be changed to reflect correct password.
    Optionally set the `optional_secrets` for optional use cases - i.e., github_user and password for jenkins, azure/aws for cloud blueprints.